stack.pcl

 --key ~/.ssh/punix-deploy

-The deploy host needs $DB_PWD set; the target host does not need it.
-The value lives on the target only in the rendered unit file (which is at 0644 — see the in-unit vs sidecar trade-off below).
+The deploy host needs $DB_PWD set; the target host does not.
+On the target the value lives only in the 0600 env file.

 Environment= vs EnvironmentFile=